vmware/vidm-saml-toolkit/README.md

 ### Prerequisites

 * A valid vIDM administrator account, so you can add a web application from vIDM adminstration console
 * JDK 1.6 and Maven are required to build this project.
 The suggested development IDE is Eclipse + Maven plugin.
 You can choose any other IDE that you like.
+* Windows 7 platform or above

 ### Build